caninetools/canine.tools/privacy.md

 description: "Privacy policy information about canine.tools services."
 permalink: /privacy/
 ---
-These are terms users must follow when accessing any services provided by canine.tools.
+This page details canine.tools privacy policy.
 This was last updated 03/05/2025.
 Most of this was taken from [tux.pizza](https://tux.pizza).

 ---